There are many potential hazards surrounding the use of pools, including:

 Workplaces that have a pool on their site need to manage the risks associated with their pool.

-- Record all such substances on the workplace’s Chemical Register and make the register available to all employees
+- Record all such substances on the workplace Chemical Register and make the register available to all employees.

-- Obtain and review MSDSs for each substance to determine the risks to employees, students and other pool users
+- Obtain and review Safety Data Sheets for each substance to determine the risks to employees, students and other pool users.

-- Conduct a risk assessment (refer to the OHS Risk Management Procedure (PDF - 279Kb)) in order to rate the risks associated with chemical management and identify ways to eliminate/reduce the risks to employees, students and other users of the pool;
+- Conduct a risk assessment refer to the OHS Risk Management Procedure in order to rate the risks associated with chemical management and identify ways to eliminate/reduce the risks to employees, students and other users of the pool.

-- Refer to the Segregation of Dangerous Goods Chart to make sure safe storage of particular combinations of substances;
+- Refer to the WorkSafe publication-Recognising Dangerous Goods to make sure safe storage of particular combinations of substances.

-- Develop safe working procedures (Word - 436Kb) and provide the necessary training for employees to comply with them
+- Develop a Safe Work Procedure and provide the necessary training for employees to comply with them.

-- Investigate incidents, review risk controls and keep records of the process for at least 5 years;
+- Investigate incidents, review risk controls and keep records of the process for at least five years.

-- Monitor and review the safety systems to make sure the risk is being adequately managed; and
+- Monitor and review the safety systems to make sure the risk is being adequately managed.

 - Ensure quantities of chemicals are kept to a minimum to decrease manual handling risk associated with these.

-- Swimming instructors must have appropriate qualification such as first aid and CPR skills (refer to the Victorian Schools Reference Guide section 4.4.4 Swimming and Water Safety for detailed advice);
+- Swimming instructors must have appropriate qualification such as first aid and CPR skills (refer to the School Policy and Advisory Guide - Swimming Supervision and Water Safety for detailed advice).

 Plant Rooms/Plant and Equipment:

-- Residual Current Device (i.e. Safety Switches) should be installed on all circuits supplying power to the pool; and
+- Residual Current Device (i.e. Safety Switches) should be installed on all circuits supplying power to the pool.

 - Risk controls should be regularly reviewed to ensure appropriateness.